 Intuitive eating and weight loss.
 Three expert tips to help you trust your body and instincts

-Trusting your own instincts and body are concepts that dieters often need to teach themselves.
+Trusting your own instincts and body are concepts you may need to teach yourself.
 Want to learn more about intuitive eating and weight loss?
-Learn three tips to help you trust your body and instincts to guide you with healthy eating.
+Learn three tips to help you rely on your body and instincts.

 Trust your body.
-One concept that dieters often need to teach themselves is to trust their own instincts and bodies when it comes to food intake.
-To trust yourself to eat when you are hungry and to stop eating when you are full sounds so simple!
-Yet, why are there so many interferences to the simple process of eating?
-Why do we, as humans, have such a difficult time differentiating between physical needs and emotional feelings when it comes to eating?
-Why is it so challenging to have a healthy relationship between food, body and mind?
+One concept we often need to teach ourselves is to rely on our own instincts and bodies when it comes to food intake.
+Trusting yourself to eat when you are hungry and to stop eating when you are full sounds so simple!
+Yet, there can be so many interferences to the simple process of eating.
+As humans, we often have a difficult time differentiating between physical needs and emotional feelings when it comes to eating.
+Why is it so challenging to have a healthy relationship between food, body, and mind?

 Learning to trust your body takes time.
 Slowly learn to trust your hunger and satiety cues and have mainly healthy foods available to eat.
 You can then say goodbye to diets and say hello to healthy eating for life!

 This content was reviewed and updated by Brenda Braslow, MS, RDN, LDN, CDCES on June 3, 2022.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Weight Loss->Emotional & Mindful Eating